 A work of love

-Christians refer to the period from Ash Wednesday to Easter as Lent or Eastertide.
-During these 40 days of fasting, many of us abstain from certain foods, stimulants, or perhaps from using media such as television or the internet.
-While simple abstinence without a spiritual dimension might be healthy for body and soul, in the context of faith it would certainly not be the goal of Christian fasting.
-The goal of fasting is to follow a path of repentance and conversion through abstinence and concentration on essentials, accompanied by prayer.
+Christians refer to the period from Ash Wednesday to Easter as Lent or the Easter season of penance.
+During these 40 days of fasting, many of us abstain from certain foods, indulgences, or perhaps from media such as television or the internet.
+However, simple abstinence without a spiritual dimension might be healthy for body and mind, but in the context of faith, it would certainly not be the goal of Christian fasting.
+The aim of fasting is to embark on a path of repentance and conversion through abstinence, concentration on what is essential, and accompanying prayer.

-The Arul Trust is a work of charity through its support for those in need around the world.
-Wouldn't your support and donation also be a work of love for you?
+The Arul Trust, through its work helping those in need around the world, is a true act of charity.
+Wouldn't your participation and donation also be an act of love for you?

-In addition to membership, we welcome every individual donation:
+In addition to membership, we welcome any individual donation:

 Donation account:Arul Trust eV, IBAN: DE 65 6725 0020 0009 3433 34, BIC: SOLADES1HDB